jorgeka/CswAPIClient/README.md

 From version: 2.1.1 (07.04.2014)

-The API is using SSL to communicate with www.geonorge.no.
+The API is using SSL to communicate with www.CswAPIClient.no.
 Use your credentials like this to perform Insert/update/delete operations:

-    GeoNorgeAPI.GeoNorge api = new GeoNorgeAPI.GeoNorge("myusername", "mypassword");
+    CswAPIClient.CswAPIClient api = new CswAPIClient.CswAPIClient("myusername", "mypassword");

     MD_Metadata_Type metadata = new MD_Metadata_Type();
-    // ... add information to the metadata object var transaction = _geonorge.MetadataInsert(metadata);
+    // ... add information to the metadata object var transaction = _CswAPIClient.MetadataInsert(metadata);
     Console.WriteLine(transaction.TotalInserted + " metadata inserted.");